LukeShortCloud/rootpages/src/windows/performance_tuning.rst

    ::

-      File Explorer > (right-click on "Local Disk (C:)") > Properties > General > uncheck "Allow files on this drive to have contents indexed in addition to file properties" > OK > Apply changes to drive C:\, subfolders and files > OK
+      File Explorer (Explorer) > (right-click on "Local Disk (C:)") > Properties > General > uncheck "Allow files on this drive to have contents indexed in addition to file properties" > OK > Apply changes to drive C:\, subfolders and files > OK

 -  Or disable the entire Windows Search Indexing service.
 [9]